ofiwg/libfabric/man/fi_cxi.7.md

     Batching ACKs amortizes the cost of event acknowledgement over multiple network operations.

-*FI_CXI_MSG_OFFLOAD*
-:   Enable or disable message matching offload.
-If disabled, the provider will
+*FI_CXI_RX_MATCH_MODE*
+:   Specify the receive message matching mode to be utilized.

+    *"hardware"* - Message matching is fully offloaded, if resources become exhausted flow control will be performed.

+    *"software"* - Message matching is fully onloaded.

+    *"hybrid"* - Message matching begins fully offloaded, if resources become exhuasted hardware will transition message matching to a hybrid of hardware and software matching.

+    For both *"hybrid"* and *"software"* modes, rendezvous processing must be offloaded, and care should be taken to minimize the threshold for rendezvous processing (i.e. *FI_CXI_RDZV_THRESHOLD* + *FI_CXI_RDZV_GET_MIN*).
+The
-    perform the message matching.
-All incoming unmatched messages are written into a request buffer.
-The environment variables FI_CXI_REQ_BUF_SIZE and FI_CXI_REQ_BUF_COUNT are used to control the size and number of request buffers posted to handle incoming unmatched messages.
+    environment variables *FI_CXI_REQ_BUF_SIZE* and *FI_CXI_REQ_BUF_COUNT*
+    are used to control the size and number of request buffers posted to handle incoming unmatched messages.

 *FI_CXI_REQ_BUF_SIZE*
 :   Size of request buffers.
 Increasing the request buffer size allows for more